 Let Me Give You an Example:

 When I taught kindergarten, I had the majority of my class needing to learn letters and letter sounds, but 3-4 students came in already knowing their letters and letter sounds.
-They quickly begin to read and write earlier than their peers.
+They quickly began to read and write earlier than their peers.
 Now, I could have just said, “They are in kindergarten, reviewing the sounds just like everyone else won’t hurt them.”
-OR I could remember that they deserved to be challenged and make sure the lesson was a lesson that considered them, not just made them do what everyone else was doing despite knowing they didn’t need it.
+OR I could remember that they deserved to be challenged and make sure the lesson was a lesson that considered them, and not just make them do what everyone else was doing despite knowing they didn’t need it.

 As we learned a letter and sound each day, my expectation was for students to write down the letter on a dry erase board and write or draw as many things that they could think of that also started with that letter.
 I even added a challenge of writing a sentence with a word that started with our letter of the day.

 Divergent thinking is a way of thinking that asks students to explore many possible solutions and think creatively.
 Try asking questions or assigning tasks that have many possible answers.